 b) your address, email address, telephone numbers, gender, your financial information including credit card and banking information, business references, details about your business, Australian Business Number;

-d) nature of products or services being sought for the purposes of filling your order;
+c) nature of products or services being sought for the purposes of fulfilling your request/order.

 We also collect information that is not personal information, such as data relating to your activity on our Website.